Pyomo/pyomo/doc/OnlineDocs/contributed_packages/parmest/overview.rst

 Overview
 ================

-The software called parmest facilitates model-based parameter estimation along with characterization of uncertainty associated with the estimates.
+The Python package called parmest facilitates model-based parameter estimation along with characterization of uncertainty associated with the estimates.
 For example, parmest can provide confidence regions around the parameter estimates.